o2daanish/money-transfer-app/README.md

 -   The source and destination accounts exists
 -   There is a sufficient balance on the source account
--   Below are conversion it is supporting from one account to one account
+-   Below are the conversion it is supporting from one account to another account

 ```
       "USD", "INR"